AshkIza/cloudNativeApp/README.md

 # Cloud Native Application
-**Technology Stack used :SpringBoot, Angular, MySQL/MongoDB, Docker/Docker-compose, Kubernetes/minikube**
+**This application is implemented using SpringBoot, Angular, MySQL/MongoDB, Docker/Docker-compose, and Kubernetes/minikube**

 **This application is composed of multiple microservices as follows:**